America’s True Patriots

 We in turn conclude, paraphrasing Chesterton:

-But the rigid American, the 100% American, the thunder-thumping American, the American determined to put the world to rights — the American who admires America for her strength — but fails to love her as herself?
+But the rigid American, the uber American, the zealous American, the American nationalist hot to put the world to rights — the American who admires America for her strength — but fails to love her as herself?